Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day3.md

         tail important.txt
         ✔️ You can view the content, but ❌ cannot edit or save changes.

+### 3. Give Execute Permission to All Users
+  You have a program/script.
+Everyone can execute it(user, group, others).

+### 4. Remove All Permissions (Lock a File Completely)
+  Temporarily block all access to a file.

+### 5. Set Full Access for User, Read-Only for Others
+  You want to edit a file, but others can only view it.

   ### Change owner(chmown)
     Change the owner of a file